After Graduation

 • Robert Nazarian, Physics and Mathematics, Garvey, Narita and Roach Labs, oceanography M.A. and Ph.D. from Princeton University, physics professor

-• Peter Zaidel, Environmental Studies, environmental conservation M.S. from UMass Amherst, analyst/intern for state environmental agency
+• Peter Zaidel, Environmental Studies, environmental conservation M.S. from UMass Amherst, Environmental analyst for the Connecticut Department of Energy and Environmental Protection

 Class of 2011

-• Jonathan Jones, Biology, Sobczak Lab, marine biology and biological oceanography Ph.D. from UC Santa Barbara, J.D. program Gonzaga University School of Law
+• Jonathan Jones, Biology, Sobczak Lab, marine biology and biological oceanography Ph.D. from UC Santa Barbara, J.D. program Gonzaga University School of Law, Lawyer

 Class of 2009